MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 ## Version 1.0 Preview 2 (1.0.0-preview2)

-> [!WARNING]
+> [!IMPORTANT]
-> Versions 1.0 Preview 1 and 2 of the Windows App SDK contain a critical bug that corrupts your system’s PATH variable.
-We are fixing this in the upcoming 1.0 Preview 3 release.
-If you’ve already installed one of these previews, see this GitHub thread for [how to resolve the issue](https://github.com/microsoft/WindowsAppSDK/issues/1599).
-Until Preview 3 is available, we recommend using version [1.0 Experimental](https://aka.ms/windowsappsdk/experimental-vsix) or being aware of this issue and how it might impact your work.
+> Version 1.0 Preview 1 and Preview 2 contain a critical bug.
+For details see [Important issue impacting 1.0 Preview 1 and Preview 2](#important-issue-impacting-10-preview-1-and-preview-2).

 This is the latest release of the preview channel for version 1.0.
 It supports all [preview channel features](release-channels.md#features-available-by-release-channel).